section-engineering-education/engineering-education/content/articles/introduction-to-automation-pyautogui/index.md

 Doing the same repetitive tasks daily can be a bit boring.
 Automating those tasks can save us much time and help us be productive in other areas.
 We can achieve the automation process with a Python library known as PyAutoGUI.
 To learn more about PyAutoGUI, click [here](https://pyautogui.readthedocs.io/en/latest/).

-In this article, we are going to take a look at a simple automation task that involves opening Google Chrome, clicking on the address search bar, typing the URL to YouTube, searching for a video(in this case, a snap), clicking on it to play and finally minimizing the Google Chrome window.
+In this article, we are going to take a look at a simple automation task.
+It involves opening Google Chrome, clicking on the address search bar, typing the URL to YouTube, searching for a video (in this case, a snap), clicking on it to play and finally minimizing the Google Chrome window.

 ### Prerequisites